Mayra Dias Gomes

-Mayra Dias Gomes (born 15 December 1987) is a Brazilian author, reporter, media personality and professional wrestling personality.
-She currently plays the role of May Valentine on NWA Powerrr.
+Mayra Dias Gomes (born 15 December 1987) is a Brazilian author, reporter, media personality, model, and professional wrestling personality.
+She performs under the ring name May Valentine on NWA Powerrr.

 Early life

 Mayra Dias Gomes is a Brazilian writer.
 She was born in Rio de Janeiro and went to the American School of Rio de Janeiro until she was fifteen years old, where she learned to speak and write in English.
 She is the oldest daughter of acclaimed playwright Dias Gomes and actress Bernadeth Lyzio, and goddaughter of writers Jorge Amado and Zélia Gattai.
 Mayra grew up in an artistic environment focused on literature, theatre and television and started writing when she was still a child.
 She began writing in diaries, where she would detail her life on a daily basis, since she was eight years old.
 While she was a kid, her favorite activities included writing and producing scripts and plays, and writing music as well.